Get stories and expert advice on all things related to college and parenting.

 Most college students tend to eat a diet that is high in fat and sodium and lacking in essential vitamins, minerals and fiber.
-In the American College Health Association’s Fall 2019 annual College Health Assessment, only 18 percent of college students reported that they ate three or more servings of fruit per day and only 30 percent reported eating three or more servings of vegetables per day.
+In the American College Health Association’s Spring 2022 annual College Health Assessment, only 18 percent of college students reported eating three or more servings of fruit per day and just under 28 percent reported eating three or more servings of vegetables per day.

 Along with healthy sleep hygiene and good nutrition, exercise habits can also deteriorate during the college years.
 Many kids who played sports in high school don't continue that team participation and fail to exercise regularly when they reach their college campus.

-A spring 2018 report from Healthy Campus 2020 indicates that “only 46.2 percent of college students reported meeting the recommended physical activity guidelines of 150 minutes of moderate-intensity physical activity per week.”
-Although research that is focused solely on physical activity in the college setting is limited, available data does show “a small, positive relationship between physical activity and academic success, and that physical activity can also reduce stress and anxiety in college students.”
+A report from Healthy Campus 2020 indicates that “only 46.2 percent of college students reported meeting the recommended physical activity guidelines of 150 minutes of moderate intensity physical activity per week.”
+Although research that's focused solely on physical activity in the college setting is limited, available data does show “a small, positive relationship between physical activity and academic success, and that physical activity can also reduce stress and anxiety in college students.”

-Getting outside to exercise this fall, in the sunlight and fresh air, also means less time spent indoors around others and increased levels of Vitamin D, known to be critical for immune function.
+Getting outside to exercise in the sunlight and fresh air also means increased levels of Vitamin D, known to be critical for immune function.

-We have an opportunity right now to help our college students understand the interconnectedness of sufficient sleep, proper nutrition and regular exercise.
+Parents have an opportunity to help our college students understand the interconnectedness of sufficient sleep, proper nutrition, and regular exercise.
 All three work in tandem to help a body function at its best, both physically and mentally.

-Getting more sleep, eating a healthy diet and regular exercise are all proven ways to boost our immune systems, reduce inflammation and flush out stress hormones.
-This fall, college students who make these health behaviors a priority will be in the best position to stay healthy — and hopefully experience fewer severe symptoms should they go through a COVID-19 infection.
+Getting more sleep, eating a healthy diet, and regular exercise are all proven ways to boost our immune systems, reduce inflammation, and flush out stress hormones.
+College students who make these health behaviors a priority will be in the best position to stay healthy all fall, winter, and spring and have the best year possible on campus.